sones/sones/readme.txt

-This is the readme file of the sones GraphDB Open Source Edition version 1.1 - Last updated on 14th of September 2010
+This is the readme file of the sones GraphDB Open Source Edition version 1.1 - Last updated on 1st of October 2010
 (C) sones GmbH 2007 - 2010

 The sones is an object-orientated graph data storage for a large amount of highly connected semi-structured data